aryn-ai/sycamore/docs/source/querying_data/dedup.md

 The Sycamore near-duplicate detection (NDD) feature can be used to drop duplicates from query results.
 It is implemented as a [Remote Search Processor](remote_processors.md) called `dedup-response`, and you can add this to your hybrid search or RAG search pipelines.
 A prerequisite for NDD is to have previously ingested the documents using the `Sketcher` Sycamore transform.
 See documentation for [sketch](../data_ingestion_and_preparation/transforms/sketch.md) in `DocSet` for details.
 Sycamore's defeault data ingestion and search pipeliens have sketching and NDD enabled.

-NDD is configured in `pipelines.yml` with a several of preset values:
+NDD is configured in `pipelines.yml` with several preset values:

 ```yaml
 - dedup00: